kristoffer-marshall/scrape-goat/README.md

 ## **Installation**

 1. **Python**: Ensure you have Python 3.6+ installed.
-2. **Dependencies**: Install the required Python libraries using pip.
+2. **Dependencies**: Install the required Python libraries using the requirements.txt file.
-   pip install requests beautifulsoup4 pynput colorama
+   pip install \-r requirements.txt

 ## **Usage**